JaffeAPCS/Messenger/Readme.md

 ### Messaging for controller communication in MVC Java framework programs

+### Deprecated 2014-10-20 in favor of Messenger class that supports multiple message namespaces

 This java package includes classes necessary to include messaging between controllers in an MVC framework Java application.